Jusep1983/S303_Developers_team/README.md

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-🧪 Testing (from Level 2)
+## 🧪 Testing (from Level 2)
-At least two core functionalities are tested using JUnit:
+(at least two core functionalities are tested using JUnit)
+- Creating a room (RoomTest)
+- Sending Newsletter to all players in database, sending Newletter to susbcribed players, according to Oberver Pattern (NotificationServiceTest).
+- Inserting a new room into MongoDB database and notifying all subscribed players (RoomDAOImplTest)

-Adding clues to a room
+_Adding clues to a room
-Calculating total inventory value xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Calculating total inventory value_ xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 💾 MongoDB Integration (Level 3)